 If you notice that your dog only gets a dry nose around the same time each year, then it is most likely that they have allergies to the environment such as when pollen levels are high causing them to develop hayfever.
 If this is the case, then you can only really help your dog by keeping their nose well moisturised with a touch of Vaseline.

 Food can also play a huge part in your dog’s dry nose problem.
 If you think your dog could be allergic to his food or any treats you may be giving him then you would need to do an elimination diet for around twelve weeks to determine the ingredient he is allergic to and the root of the problem for the dry nose.
 Unlike blood tests, the elimination diet is not only pain free but also cost-free and will help your pet get back on the road to recovery.
-The best way to start the elimination process is to feed your dog a grain free food with a single protein source - ideally a protein that your dog has never tried before.
+The best way to start the elimination process is to feed your dog a grain free dog food with a single protein source - ideally a protein that your dog has never tried before.
 In the twelve-week period, you should solely feed just the chosen food this would mean no treats or human food whatsoever as this could introduce allergens back into their diet making the elimination diet unsuccessful.
 If symptoms get better during this time, then you can allow other protein sources or treats back into the diet – do this one at a time so that if the problem occurs again then you know what ingredient is causing the issues and you can discontinue it immediately.
 It would be ideal to keep a diary of what and when you introduced things back into your dog’s diet so that you don’t lose track.
+Take a look at our guide here to changing your food to our premium, health grain-free dog food here.

 Another known allergen for your dog can be plastic.
 If your dog has a plastic bowl then this should be changed to stainless steel or ceramic and all plastic toys should be replaced with hard rubber toys.